dannuzak/My-digital-CV/README.md

  - Improved our users’ experience by recommending and coordinating the implementation and integration of a new website and booking system
  - Continuously collaborated with developers and UX designers on performance, maintenance, and improvement of website and booking system
  - Planned and managed preparations for the festival's 8th, 9th and 10th editions
- - Responsible for improving internal procedures within logistics and personnel management
  - Improved internal procedures within logistics and staff management
  - Recruited, trained, and coordinated interns and volunteers in logistics, PR, and customer service
 <br><br>